|

 RAW DATA Please see above HIFI rawdata explanation.

-PNG IMAGES These maps are created by Greg by using IDL.
+by using IDL.
 Since they are doing manually they are not immediately visible just after we process the observation in the database.

 EPS IMAGES The same explanations apply as PNG IMAGES, but they are in eps format.

-FITS IMAGES These maps are created by Greg by using IDL.
+by using IDL.
 Since they are doing manually they are not immediately visible just after we process the observation in the database.

 In case of any problems or questions, please contact Umut